-"Harassment,' 'intimidation,' and 'bullying' are separate but related behaviors directed toward students.
-Although this procedure defines the three behaviors, this differentiation should not be considered part of the legal definition of these behaviors.
-RCW 28A.600.477 presents HIB as a broad and inclusive term and it is not meant to place undue emphasis on whether the behavior is "harassment," or "intimidation," or "bullying."

-Harassment refers to any malicious act, which causes harm to any student's physical well being.
+"Harassment,' 'intimidation,' and 'bullying' are separate but related behaviors.
+Each must be addressed appropriately.
+Although this procedure differentiates the three behaviors, this differentiation should not be considered part of the legal definition of these behaviors, Harassment refers to any malicious act, which causes harm to any person's physical well being.
 It can be discriminatory harassment, malicious harassment, or sexual harassment.
-Intimidation refers to implied or overt threats of physical violence toward a student.
-Bullying refers to unwanted aggressive behavior(s) by a student or group of students toward another student and that involves an observed or perceived power imbalance and is repeated multiple times or is highly likely to be repeated.
-Bullying may inflict harm on the targeted student including physical or educational harm.
+Intimidation refers to implied or overt threats of physical violence.
+Bullying refers to unwanted aggressive behavior(s) by another youth or group of youths that involves an observed or perceived power imbalance and is repeated multiple times or is highly likely to be repeated.
+Bullying may inflict harm on the targeted youth including physical or educational harm.
 Bullying can also occur through technology and is called electronic bullying or cyberbullying.